-The autumn term
+The spring term

 English will be taught using a range of stimulating and topic-based texts.
 Reading and studying various genres, including poetry, fiction and non-fiction books, will support children in developing their imagination and creativity in writing.
 Handwriting is also a big focus for us this year in order to develop our confidence and fluency in class.